 - Maximum amount for this service is \$10,000 over a participant's lifetime.
 An exception to this limit may be made in accordance with ODP policy.
 This lifetime limit includes: - o A lifetime limit of \$5,000 for generators for the participant's primary residence only.
-The lifetime limit on generators may not be raised using the exception process and generators for a secondary residence are not available through the waiver.
-While generators have a separate lifetime limit, the amount spent on a generator is included in the overall Assistive Technology lifetime limit of \$10,000. - o Repairs, warranties, ancillary supplies, software and equipment. - o Independent evaluations of the participant's assistive technology needs.
+Generators for a secondary residence are not available through the Waiver.
+While generators have a separate lifetime limit, the amount spent on a generator is included in the overall Assistive Technology lifetime limit of \$10,000. - o Repairs, warranties, ancillary supplies, software and equipment.